Fes Festival of World Sacred Music 2022

 Check our site here to see the type of accommodation you can expect in the Fez medina.
-We can advise on making sure you make a booking close to Festival venues.
-Let us know your dates, bed arrangements and budget, and we will send you some options.
+We can advise on making sure you book close to Festival venues.
+Let us know your dates, bed requirements and budget, and we will send you some options.

 Seating and Ticketing